 Obtaining Land Cover Map 1990

-- Request Land Cover Map 1990 from our Data Licensing Team using the form below or visit the CEH Environmental Information Platform for links to the LCM1990 dataset.
+- Request Land Cover Map 1990 from our Data Licensing Team using the form below or visit the CEH Environmental Information Platform for links to the LCM1990 dataset and other LCM data sets.

-- For Academic Research/Education only, all CEH's Land Cover Map datasets are available for free via EDINA, specifically the Environment section, and via the JISC Geospatial Data Service.
+- For Academic Research/Education only, all UKCEH's Land Cover Map data sets are available for free via EDINA, specifically the Environment section.

 Please see the documentation linked below.